 3. Rose Petal Ice Cream Candle

 My current favorite candle.
 Notes of vanilla bean ice cream, tart raspberry, marshmallow vanilla crème & sugared rose petals.
 It’s a very girly scent.
 I read an online review that said, “Smells like my childhood cereal Captain Crunch, berries, roses, unicorns and heaven.”
 I concur.
 The candle is coconut oil based which burns cleaner than soy, which is a bonus.
 This size is the most bang for your buck.
 But if you just want to try it out, I’d go with this size.
-Plus, it comes in a pretty jar that you can keep and reuse.
-If want to stay under $20, I recommend getting this size.
+Plus, it comes in a pretty container that you can keep and reuse.

 4. Purple Shampoo